Trinkes/jobs_fleek/README.md

 A FastAPI application with Celery background tasks, using PostgreSQL, Redis, and LocalStack for AWS services simulation.

-## Challenge considerations
+## Challenge notes

 ### /media/status/{job_id} endpoint

 The current design has `/media/status/{job_id}` return the complete media resource.
 While this works functionally, it might be unexpected since:

 - I would expect "status" endpoints to return lightweight status information
 - The endpoint name suggests it's about status, but it returns full resource data

 **Alternatives to consider:**

 - **Option 1:** Use `/media/{resource_id}` for complete resources, `/media/status/{job_id}` for status only
 - **Option 2:** Rename to `/media/jobs/{job_id}` to better reflect that it returns complete job results

 The current approach works but could be more predictable for API consumers.

+### ImageGeneratorModel

+I ended up creating an interface, ImageGeneratorModel, that represents the replicate api.
+I never tested the real integration but I believe that if it doesn't work out of the box, it should run fine with a few adjustments.

+### media/content/{media_id} endpoint

+I assumed that the S3 bucket wouldn’t be public, and that there would be a need to generate a pre-signed URL to access the generated media.
+To avoid the relatively expensive pre-signed URL generation on every request, I implemented the media/content/{media_id} endpoint.

+This approach might not be suitable depending on the API consumer’s needs.
+For example, it could result in worse performance if the client needs to list all the generated images.

 ## Tech Stack